Flight Training Programs in Florida

 • Piper Seminole: multi-engine training (MEL, MEI)

-• Schweizer 300C: helicopter training across all ratings
+• Schweizer 300C: Helicopter training across all ratings

-How to Become a Pilot at Pelican in 6 Steps
+How to Become a Pilot at Pelican in 7 Steps

 2. Step 2.
-Apply and Submit Documents
+Submit Your Online Application

-3. Step 3.
-Get Your FAA Medical
+5. Step 5.
+Get Your FAA Medical and TSA Approval

-4. Step 4.
+6. Step 6.
 Begin Ground School and Flight Lessons

-5. Step 5.
+7. Step 7.
 Pass FAA Knowledge and Practical Exams

+You will sit a multiple-choice FAA Knowledge Test, then fly a checkride with a Designated Pilot Examiner.
+We schedule checkrides on-site at KHWO.
 Once you pass the checkride, you receive a temporary certificate the same day, with the permanent certificate mailed by the FAA.
 Continue with Instrument Rating, Commercial, or CFI.

 International Students: F-1 Visa and I-20